Sell My CompanySectorsEnergy & Infrastructure

 What is a Energy & Infrastructure business worth?

 Energy and infrastructure businesses are valued on DCF methodology more often than EBITDA multiples, reflecting the long-duration cash flow profile of infrastructure assets.
 Where EBITDA multiples are used, contracted infrastructure businesses trade at 10–18x EBITDA; energy services businesses trade at 6–10x EBITDA depending on contract quality and sector positioning.
 Renewable energy development businesses are valued on a per-MW basis for pipeline and operational assets.
+The guides to M&A multiples, working capital, and net debt and cash-free debt-free basis explain several of the adjustments that can affect proceeds and buyer confidence.

 The honest answer: A multiple range on a page cannot tell you what your specific business is worth.
 The actual figure depends on which buyers are active when you run your process, how your business is positioned, and the competitive tension you generate.
 That is a conversation — and the first one is always at no charge.